CiscoDevNet/sastre/README.md

 - Report (Sastre-Pro): Generate a report file containing the output from all list and show-template commands.
 - Show (Sastre-Pro): Run vManage real-time commands across one or more devices.

+Task-specific parameters are provided after the task argument, customizing the task behavior.
+For instance, whether to execute a restore task in dry-run mode or the destination directory for a backup task.

 Notes:
 - Either 'sdwan' or 'sastre' can be used as the main command.
 - The command line described above, and in all examples that follow, assume Sastre was installed via PIP.
-- If Sastre was download from GitHub, then 'sdwan.py' or 'sastre.py' should used instead.
+- If Sastre was cloned from the git repository, then 'sdwan.py' or 'sastre.py' should used instead.
 Please check the installation section for more details.

 ### Base parameters